15 Things Your Exterminator Won’t Tell You

 You may not even need an exterminator

 You’re gonna have to face it: Household pests are regular house guests, according to Bob Vila’s Trusted Home Advice.
 It doesn’t matter how clean you keep your home—bugs can hitchhike in via your pet, your shoes, and even your groceries.
 Your goal should be keeping the pests to a minimum, not keeping your home completely pest-free.
-Check out this surprisingly festive source of bug infestations.

 Your garbage can is inviting house flies home